AadeshNichite/MyShapeTimee/README.md

 ## Description

 MyShapeTimee is the fitness app which help the user to reduce or gain the weight by recommending the right menu to the user based on his BMI.
-The application will also show the history of menus so that the user can see their own progression

 ## Demo
 Username: tom@gmail.com